nairuzabulhul/R3d-Buck3T/PTP/Web_Security/Web Security Notes.md

 with the host-only-flag value will be sent only to the target domain that set it.

+ &nbsp;

 __HttpOnlyFlag__:

 is used to force the browser to send the cookie only through HTTP

 This flag prevents the cookie from being read via JS, Flash, Java or any other non-HTML technology.

+ &nbsp;

 __Secure flag__:

 The browser forces the cookie to be sent only through HTTPS.
 This prevents from sending the cookie in clear text

+ &nbsp;
+ &nbsp;
 #### Session:

 	- Session IDs are sometimes determined by the platform :

 		- PHP ID

 		- JS ID

 		- Session ID

 __Each development language has it own default session parameter name and ID__

+ &nbsp;
+ &nbsp;

 #### The difference between Session and Cookie :

 	- Cookie : variables are stored on the client side

 	- Session: variabeles are stored on the server side